luke-h1/talks/expo-router/pages/conclusion.md

 - ✅ File-based routing
 - ✅ Web-first approach
 - ⚠️ Newer, still maturing but getting better with each release
-- ✅ Use if you want a modern, web-first approach and are building native apps and websites

 </div>